isuke01/gravityform-nuxt-isu/README.md

 # NUXT/Vue2 Gravity Form component
 #### Tested with Gravity form 2.6.3 and WP 5.9.3

-This is jsut example of usage the component.
+This is just example of usage the component.

 This is simple implementation for base elements for the Gravity form and Nuxt2, but it should work also with VUE2.

-I'm using this wich Nuxt snce with VUE and frontend-mounted app it is easier just to use standard GF GET-iframe-import-form and it will support all features out of box with no extra coding
-...
-I'll link later the examle how to make it.

 ### IMPORTANT